shawnmckinney/fortress-saml-demo/README.md

   * Be sure to enter the original IdP password in **Old password** field before clicking on the **Submit** button to save your changes.
   ![User Profile Page](src/main/javadoc/doc-files/SSO-Circle-Change-Sam1-User.png "User Profile Page")
   * Delete the cookies from browser corresponding with the IdP and SP websites.
   * Now, go back to Step 1 and login again.
-Will be different authorizations corresponding with other userIds mapped.
+Will be different authorizations corresponding with other userIds mapped when redirected to **Lanuch Page**.
   ![sam1](src/main/javadoc/doc-files/Fortress-Saml-User1-Page.png "Home Page - sam1")

  6. Each fortress userId (mapped to **Last Name** field at IdP) has different access policy.